Wachovia: Golden West Financial/World Savings Bank

 While Wachovia Chairman and CEO G. Kennedy "Ken" Thompson had described Golden West as a "crown jewel", investors did not react positively to the deal.
 Analysts said that Wachovia purchased Golden West at the peak of the US housing boom.
 Wachovia Mortgage's mortgage-related problems led to Wachovia suffering writedowns and losses that far exceeded the price paid in the acquisition, ending up in the fire-sale of Wachovia to Wells Fargo.

 A. G. Edwards

 On May 31, 2007, Wachovia announced plans to purchase A. G. Edwards for $6.8 billion to create the United States' second largest retail brokerage firm.
 The acquisition closed on October 1, 2007.
-In early March 2008 Wachovia began to phase out the AG Edwards brand in favor of a unified Wachovia Securities.
+In early March 2008 Wachovia began to phase out the A.G.
+Edwards brand in favor of a unified Wachovia Securities.

 Historical data (2000–2008)

 Wachovia, excluding subsidiaries, was the fourth largest bank at the end of 2008.

-2007–2009 financial crisis
+2008 financial crisis

 Exposed to risky loans, such as adjustable rate mortgages acquired during the acquisition of Golden West Financial in 2006, Wachovia began to experience heavy losses in its loan portfolios during the subprime mortgage crisis.

-In the first quarter of 2007, Wachovia reported $2.3 billion in earnings, including acquisitions and divestitures.
-However, in the second quarter of 2008, Wachovia reported a much larger than anticipated $8.9 billion loss.

-On June 2, 2008, Wachovia chief executive officer Ken Thompson was forced to retire.
-He had been head of the company since 2000, while it was still known as First Union.
+On June 2, 2008, Wachovia chief executive officer G. Kennedy Thompson was ousted.
 The board replaced him on an interim basis with Chairman Lanty Smith.
 Smith had already replaced Thompson as chairman a month earlier.

+In the second quarter of 2008, Wachovia reported a loss of $8.9 billion and announced 10,000 layoffs.

-On July 9, 2008, Wachovia hired Treasury Undersecretary Bob Steel as chief executive in hopes that his experience would lead the company out of its difficulties.
+On July 9, 2008, Wachovia hired Treasury Undersecretary Robert K. Steel as chief executive in hopes that his experience would lead the company out of its difficulties.